 - Professionalism-this involves training sales people to the selling process the steps to effective selling include;

-- Prospecting and qualifying-the company will find the leads examining data sources such as newspaper and directories, organizing trade shows, using telephone and mails qualifying involves contacting the leads to access their level of interest and financial capacity.
+- Prospecting and qualifying-the company will find the leads by examining data sources such as newspaper and directories, organizing trade shows, using telephone and mails qualifying involves contacting the leads to access their level of interest and financial capacity.

 - Pre-approach/establishing needs-the sales person needs to learn as much as possible about the prospect company ie their needs, purchasing power, who is involved in purchase decision etc.